+Attachment #1: Transition Plan

-Application for 1915 c) HCBS Waiver: Draft PA.006.03.04 - Nov 01, 2023 Page 11 of 27 Phone: Ext: TTY F Fax: E-mail: Attachments Attachment #1: Trans Check the box next to a tion Plan ny of the following changes from the current approved waiver.
+Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.

-Replacing an app coved waiver with this waiver.
-Combining waive ·s.
-Splitting one wai er into two waivers.
-Eliminating a ser ice.
-Adding or decrea sing an individual cost limit pertaining to eligibility.
-Adding or decrea sing limits to a service or a set of services, as specified in Appendix C. Reducing the unc uplicated count of participants (Factor C).
-Adding new, or d creasing, a limitation on the number of participants served at any point in time. ges that could result in some participants losing eligibility or being transferred to another waiver unother Medicaid authority.
-Making any char ges that could result in reduced services to participants.
-Specify the transition p an for the waiver: Specify the state's proceeding requirements at 42 CFR Consult with CMS for a time of submission.
-Retailers to the extent that the statewist complies with federal Redard that this submission waiver.
-Quote or summal Note that Appendix Consetting requirements as Update this field and Annecessary for the state HCB settings transition and Community-Based Settings Waiver Transition Plan ss to bring this waiver into compliance with federal home and community-based (HCB) settings 441.301(c)(4)-(5), and associated CMS guidance. structions before completing this item.
-This field describes the status of a transition process at the point it vant information in the planning phase will differ from information required to describe attainment of the has submitted a statewide HCB settings transition plan to CMS, the description in this field may plan.
-The narrative in this field must include enough information to demonstrate that this waiver CB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6) is consistent with the portions of the statewide HCB settings transition plan that are germane to this urize germane portions of the statewide HCB settings transition plan as required.
-HCB Settings describes settings that do not require transition; the settings listed there meet federal HCB of the date of submission.
-Do not duplicate that information here. pendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
-It is not or amend the waiver solely for the purpose of updating this field and Appendix C-5.
-At the end of the state's process for this waiver, when all waiver settings meet federal HCB setting requirements, enter d, and include in Section C-5 the information on all HCB settings in the waiver. is waiver amendment or renewal will be subject to any provisions or requirements included in the state's oved home and community-based settings Statewide Transition Plan.
-The state will implement any
+Replacing an approved waiver with this waiver.

+Combining waivers.

+Splitting one waiver into two waivers.

+Eliminating a service.

+Adding or decreasing an individual cost limit pertaining to eligibility.

+Adding or decreasing limits to a service or a set of services, as specified in Appendix C.

+Reducing the unduplicated count of participants (Factor C).

+Adding new, or decreasing, a limitation on the number of participants served at any point in time.

+Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority.

+Making any changes that could result in reduced services to participants.

+Specify the transition plan for the waiver:

+Attachment #2: Home and Community-Based Settings Waiver Transition Plan

+Specify the state's process to bring this waiver into compliance with federal home and community-based (HCB) settings requirements at 42 CFR 441.301(c)(4)-(5), and associated CMS guidance.

+Consult with CMS for instructions before completing this item.
+This field describes the status of a transition process at the point in time of submission.
+Relevant information in the planning phase will differ from information required to describe attainment of milestones.

+To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
+The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
+Quote or summarize germane portions of the statewide HCB settings transition plan as required.

+Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listed there meet federal HCB setting requirements as of the date of submission.
+Do not duplicate that information here.

+Update this field and Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
+It is not necessary for the state to amend the waiver solely for the purpose of updating this field and Appendix C-5.
+At the end of the state's HCB settings transition process for this waiver, when all waiver settings meet federal HCB setting requirements, enter "Completed" in this field, and include in Section C-5 the information on all HCB settings in the waiver.

-CMCS required changes by the end of the transition period as outlined in the home and community-based settings Statewide
+The state assures that this waiver amendment or renewal will be subject to any provisions or requirements included in the state's most recent and/or approved home and community-based settings Statewide Transition Plan.
+The state will implement any CMCS required changes by the end of the transition period as outlined in the home and community-based settings Statewide Transition Plan.

-Transition Plan.